Practical aesthetics

 Practical Aesthetics is an action-based acting technique originally conceived by David Mamet and William H. Macy, based on the teachings of Aristotle, Stanislavsky, Sanford Meisner, Joseph Campbell, and the Stoic philosopher Epictetus.

-There are two fundamental pillars of the technique: Think before you act, and Act before you think.
-The approach is further broken down into essential questions that relate to concepts of action and moment.
+The method emphasizes script analysis and physical action over emotional recall, encapsulated in its core principle of prioritizing purposeful choices onstage.

 The technique originated and developed at the Atlantic Theater Company and Atlantic Acting School in New York City.
 The book, A Practical Handbook for the Actor, written by members of the Atlantic Theater Company, outlines the technique of Practical Aesthetics.

 Technique

 Practical Aesthetics is based on the practice of breaking down the process of acting into two essential components: Action and Moment, with the goal of simplifying the process of acting for the actor.
 The action is defined as "what you are doing onstage," while moment is about "how you are going to do it."